We are a reformed evangelical church committed to four core values: The Bible, Grace, Community and Mission.

 At Grace, this means we seek to encourage and equip one another to share this incredibly good news about what Jesus has done for us.
 This includes offering good quality events, courses and other opportunities for anyone who is interested to explore the claims of Christianity.

 We also partner with others involved in sharing the message and love of Jesus around the world.
-Some of our ‘mission partners’ include similar new churches, Christians Against Poverty and partnering with work globally.
+Alongside local partnerships, such as Christians Against Poverty, we also support ‘mission partners’ overseas, who are translating the Bible and training others.
 We periodically support our local Foodbank and source our church refreshments from Ethical Addictions, a local coffee company run by Christians.

 We invite you to join us and find out more about Jesus, or you could start now by reading a short biography of his life: Mark’s Gospel.